Sheshanadaf/Serverless-Application-with-AWS-SAM/README.md

 ```

-This command processes your `template.yaml`, prepares the Lambda code, and generates the `.aws-sam/` build folder.
+This command install your aws-sdk module in app.mjs file.

 ---

-## 🔨 4.
+## 🔨 5.
 Build the Application

 ```
 sam build